UnlegitSenpaii/csgo-utility/README.md

 #### T

-Smoke lineups for the T side on Mirage in 64tick servers.
+Utility lineups for the T side on Mirage in 64tick servers.
 [View Lineups](64tick/mirage/t)

 #### CT

-Smoke lineups for the CT side on Mirage in 64tick servers.
+Utility lineups for the CT side on Mirage in 64tick servers.
 [View Lineups](64tick/mirage/ct)

 ### Dust2

 #### T

-Smoke lineups for the T side on Dust2 in 64tick servers.
+Utility lineups for the T side on Dust2 in 64tick servers.
 [View Lineups](64tick/dust2/t)

 #### CT

-Smoke lineups for the CT side on Dust2 in 64tick servers.
+Utility lineups for the CT side on Dust2 in 64tick servers.
 [View Lineups](64tick/dust2/ct)

 ### Cache

 #### T

-Smoke lineups for the T side on Cache in 64tick servers.
+Utility lineups for the T side on Cache in 64tick servers.
 [View Lineups](64tick/cache/t)

 #### CT

-Smoke lineups for the CT side on Cache in 64tick servers.
+Utility lineups for the CT side on Cache in 64tick servers.
 [View Lineups](64tick/cache/ct)

 ### Inferno

 #### T

-Smoke lineups for the T side on Inferno in 64tick servers.
+Utility lineups for the T side on Inferno in 64tick servers.
 [View Lineups](64tick/inferno/t)

 #### CT

-Smoke lineups for the CT side on Inferno in 64tick servers.
+Utility lineups for the CT side on Inferno in 64tick servers.
 [View Lineups](64tick/inferno/ct)

 ## 128tick